Red Dead Redemption 2 Review

 In Arthur Morgan, the player has a wonderful canvas upon which to sketch their morality.
 Drawling like John Goodman with a forty-a-day habit, Morgan has known nothing but life with the gang since childhood.
 You can make him rob innocents and free prisoners, or help hunters caught in bear traps and women trapped under collapsed horses.
 Though it seems like the moral code of the West is still up for grabs, Morgan counteracts his violence with pleasantries: one moment you’re brutally robbing a train, the next you’re taking one of the kids in camp out fishing.
 Almost every aspect works because it’s so damn believable, whether or not the picture of the outlaw life portrayed here is rooted in truth or not.
 RDR 2 treads the line between the glamourous westerns of the John Wayne era and the harder, more visceral stories of The Proposition and Unforgiven.
 It has a job to dazzle, narrate and entertain, and for the most part it does all three very well.

 If you are at home in an open world, it is unlikely you’ll go wanting.
 You can spend half an hour playing dominoes or five finger fillet in a saloon, waste countless hours robbing businesses or holding up stagecoaches, and while away days on the prairie or in the mountains hunting game or bigger beasts.
 Skinning a new animal you’ve downed is presented in such a meticulous, matter-of-fact way that you may be curious to learn it yourself.
 Bounty hunting the men and women scattered on Wanted posters around the world leads to varied encounters, quick draw duels and the reward of new weapons and items to help you craft Morgan into the outlaw you want him to be.
 The item catalogue is huge, incidentally, just like everything else in the game.
 There is a depth here that is unsurpassed anywhere else to date and will likely remain so for some time.
 Even picking a horse is a time investment when you need to decide on the type of stirrups you want or choose from ten different saddle colours once you’ve selected the most suitable one for your steed.
-If you let it, the game will let you spend dozens of hours micromanaging your own personal western tale.
+If you let it, the game will let you spend dozens of hours micromanaging your own personal Western tale.
 Yet, this comes with two main caveats: the pacing and the controls.

 For such a modern game, Rockstar is stubbornly unwilling to move away from the clunky character movement and conflicting controls which have defined many of their biggest games.
 Morgan moves like a tank no matter which of the four different camera angles you decide to use, while horseback is better as long as you’re not trying to manoeuvre around town on it.
 The morality system is punitive to the point of unfairness at times, and the controls must take the brunt of the blame in this regard.
 Thirty hours in, I was still accidentally steering my horse into people or aiming a gun at them when all I wanted to do was bring up the dialogue option.
-This button mapping in particular is irksome, since many of the rescue missions involve you fending off other outlaws before talking to the person you saved for a reward.
+This button mapping in particular is irksome, since many of the rescue missions involved me fending off other outlaws before talking to the person I saved for a reward.
 Instead, they ended up running away because they thought I was threatening them.
 You might accidentally get on the wrong horse and get accused of theft, or initiate combat when you’re trying to chat — and then get blamed for it.
 It isn’t a game breaker by any stretch, since post offices work as the Wild West version of GTA’s spray shops if you end up with a bounty on your head.
 But it does frustrate knowing that a bit more time spent on less cumbersome gameplay would have been preferable to seeing the meticulous animation of Morgan hanging a shot turkey delicately from his saddle.

 Combat feels clunky to begin with too, but the return of Dead Eye (RDR’s version of Bullet Time) combined with numerous guns and throwable weapons starts to gel after a few hours of practice.
 Taking down a deer with a bow and arrow while on horseback is as badass as you may expect, and dual-wielding a pistol and shotgun is simply fantastic.
 It’s tempered by a three-level weapon and item wheel which is needlessly complex, but again this is a hurdle that can be overcome with time.
 It’ll never feel smooth, but it will eventually click.
 Shootouts see wood splintering around you, enemies clutching shot legs and horses rearing in panic.
 In many respects the chaos of aiming and firing from cover only adds to the authenticity.